Wilson NXT 17 String Black

 Comments: I play 4-5 times a week, and I hit with a lot of topspin.
 I had always used the Wilson NXT

 17 Natural - which is a fantastic string, but I pop them in about a month (I have it on two racquets and strung at different

 tensions - both pop fast).
 I thought the coating on the black strings would last longer - Not the case!
 I put it on strung at

 59, and I popped a string after about 10 hours of play.
 Very unhappy with the black version of this string, you lose some of

 Comments: Looks great when strung - it was purchased for my 11 year old son for his BLX Team.

-Feedback from

-was that it played really well but it frayed in less than 2 weeks of regular play.
+Feedback from him was that it played really well but it frayed in less than 2 weeks of regular play.
 Factory strings with

-Sensation lasted at least twice
+Sensation lasted at least twice as long.

-long.
 It was particularly disappointing as the initial playability was fantastic and given

-that it is a closed string pattern racket I

-have expected them to last much longer.
+that it is a closed string pattern racket I would have expected them to last much longer.
 Have now replaced with NRG and

-will be interesting to see how they perform by

-at the same tension (54 Lbs).
+will be interesting to see how they perform by comparison at the same tension (54 Lbs).